 It is important to note that the clustering effect is most pronounced on the EUR/USD which could be due to the fact that it is Oanda’s most actively traded currency and, although there is no validating data about it, it is the instruments with the most amateur traders.

-Stops and Take Profit Orders
+Stops and Take Profit Orders at round numbers

 Using round numbers for stop loss and take profit placement comes in handy because they are very obvious and since most traders lack a clear understanding of where to place their orders in the first place, they just go for what is easily available.
 However, the clustering effect of stop loss and take profit orders can have significant impacts on price orderflow as we will see.